 Andy is a Midwestern adventure seeker with an unnatural enthusiasm for trail mix.
 A front-end engineering & design specialist by trade, he spends the rest of his time outside and/or making funny faces at his daughter.

-Joseph Thomas is a Dev Ops Engineer at Gridium.
+Joseph Thomas is a Senior Software Engineer at Gridium.
+He has a PhD in Mathematics from the University of Arizona.
 Besides building robust software systems, he likes to explore the mountains of Colorado and tend to his garden of spicy chiles.

 Kimberly Nicholls is a full stack engineer at Gridium who loves to make data useful.
 She also enjoys reading books and playing outside, especially in the water.